ViaQ/Main/README-install.md

 Persistent Storage
 ------------------

-Elasticsearch and Fluentd require persistent storage for the database.
+Elasticsearch requires persistent storage for its database.

-Inside the pods, these are mounted at `/var/lib/fluentd`.
-Do not run this with reduced disk space, pre-allocated the required disk space to the partition that you plan to use for the persistent storage.
-We recommand 500GB ssd disk, for 50 about hosts.
+We recommand 500GB SSD per 50 hosts.

 Elasticsearch uses ephemeral storage by default, and so has to be manually configured to use persistence.